-Personal injury (sometimes known as a bodily injury) is an incident which causes physical or mental harm as the result of someone’s negligence.
+Personal injury (sometimes known as a bodily injury) is an incident that causes physical or mental harm as the result of someone’s negligence.
 Personal injuries can occur in any one of the followings ways:

 - Motor vehicle collisions